-In the same survey, 82% refused to grant asylum to any Arab, 79% to any Chinese, 75% to any Russian and 71% to any (ethnic) Romanian.
-In a sharp contrast with these results, only 4% of the respondents thought that ethnic Hungarians from neighbouring countries should not be granted asylum (even if, as of 2006, political situation in all of these countries, except Serbia, was stable).
-On the other hand, it must be mentioned that a highly controversial referendum was held on 5 December 2004, in which only 51.5 per cent of the votes went for providing dual citizenship for all ethnic Hungarians (with a voter turnout of 37.5 per cent thus the referendum being invalid).
+In the same survey 82 per cent refused to grant asylum to any Arab, 79 per cent to any Chinese, 75 per cent to any Russian and 71 per cent to any (ethnic) Romanian.
+In a sharp contrast to these results, only four per cent of the respondents thought that ethnic Hungarians from neighbouring countries should not be granted asylum (even if, as of 2006, the political situation in all of these countries except for Serbia was stable).
+On the other hand, it must be mentioned that a highly controversial referendum was held on 5 December 2004, in which only 51.5 per cent of the votes were cast in favour of providing dual citizenship for all ethnic Hungarians (with a voter turnout of 37.5 per cent, rendering the referendum invalid).

-Traditional explaining variables for xenophobia were already noticed in Hungary the 1990s and mid-2000s (Dencső-Sik 2007), namely that the older, the rural dwellers and those with lower educational attainment tend to be more xenophobic that the younger, urban and more skilled population, and that knowing personally a member of a given group reduces the grade of refusal to that specific group.
-An analysis on the 2012 survey results shows that, compared to the 40 per cent share of "xenophobes" in the whole population, there are groups more xenophobic than others: those who are not willing to vote on any political party (54% of them being a "xenophobe"), those with low educational attainment (ISCED level 2 or less) (52%) and, curiously, the Roma (49%) with a result higher than those who vote on the extreme right Jobbik party (45%).
-It is also interesting that those who are planning to leave Hungary in order to work abroad are also slightly more xenophobic than the average (44%).
+Traditional explanatory factors for xenophobia were already noted in Hungary in the 1990s and mid-2000s (Dencső - Sik 2007), namely that older, rural dwellers and those with lower educational attainment tended to be more xenophobic than younger, urban and the more skilled population, and that personally knowing a member of a given group reduced the level of refusal to that specific group.
+An analysis of the 2012 survey results shows that compared to the 40 per cent share of "xenophobes" in the whole population, some groups are more xenophobic than others: those who are not willing to vote for any political party (54 per cent of them being a "xenophobe"), those with low educational attainment (ISCED level 2 or less) (52 per cent) and, curiously, the Roma (49 per cent) with a result even higher than those who vote on the extreme right Jobbik party (45 per cent).
+It is also interesting that those who are planning to leave Hungary in order to work abroad are also slightly more xenophobic than the average (44 per cent).

-Other surveys, such as TÁRKI's April 2011 Omnibus give interesting additions to the phenomena described above.
-Even if immigration as such is not perceived as a major threat by the Hungarian population, to the question "Do you think that in the near future significant immigration will arrive from...?", the 48% of the respondents gave a positive answer with regards to China, 26% to Israel, 23% to Arab countries and 17% to African countries.
-In the same survey, 64% of the respondents stated that immigrants take jobs away from Hungarians (Juhász 2011, Krekó - Juhász 2011), a finding that is in line with European Social Survey's ranking where Hungary displays the third highest percentage of respondents in Europe, stating that immigration is bad for the country's economy (ESS 2010).
-Another TARKI survey showed that Hungarians perceive a way bigger amount of immigrants in the country than it can be seen from the data: in average, the respondents guessed that of the total population of Hungary, 10% is ethnic Hungarian from neighbouring countries, 6% is Chinese, 2% is Arab and 2% is African.
-This would sum up as a 20% of immigrant stock, while according to the latest census data it is around 1.5% (Sik - Simonovits 2011).
-Another, comparative research (Population Policy Acceptance, 2003) found that among eight Central European countries, it was Hungarian respondents who gave the largest overestimation of the foreign population in their country, had the major rate of refusal towards migrant integration measures, and held the most negative opinion on immigration's overall balance of social costs and benefits (Gödri 2010a).
+Other surveys, such as TÁRKI's April 2011 Omnibus provides interesting additional information about the phenomena described above.
+Even if immigration is not perceived as a major threat by the Hungarian population, to the question "Do you think that in the near future significant immigration will arrive from...?", 48 per cent of the respondents gave a positive answer with regards to China, 26 per cent to Israel, 23 per cent to Arab countries and 17 per cent to African countries.
+In the same survey, 64 per cent of respondents stated that immigrants take jobs away from Hungarians (Juhász 2011, Krekó - Juhász 2011), a finding that is in line with European Social Survey's ranking showing that Hungary has the third highest percentage of respondents in Europe who state that immigration is bad for the country's economy (ESS 2010).
+Another TÁRKI survey showed that Hungarians perceive a far greater number of immigrants in the country than are apparent in the data: on average the respondents guessed that of the total population of Hungary, ten per cent is ethnic Hungarian from neighbouring countries, six per cent Chinese, two per cent Arab and two per cent African.
+This would add up to 20 per cent of immigrant stock, while according to the latest census data it stands at around 1.5 per cent (Sik - Simonovits 2011).
+Another piece of comparative research (Population Policy Acceptance, 2003) found that among eight Central European countries, it was Hungarian respondents who gave the largest overestimation of the foreign population in their country, had the highest rate of refusal towards migrant integration measures, and held the most negative opinion of immigration's overall balance of social costs and benefits (Gödri 2010a).